United Arab Emirates

 The present-day United Arab Emirates is located within the historical region of Eastern Arabia, which was oriented to maritime trade and seafaring.
 The Portuguese arrived in the region around 1500 and set up bases on the territory while waging wars against the Persians.
-After their expulsion, the Dutch controlled the straits and established global maritime dominance.
-By the 19th century, with pearling becoming a major economic activity, piracy became rampant in the gulf, prompting British intervention; local sheikhdoms formed a pact with the United Kingdom to create the Trucial States, a British protectorate that was effectively shielded from attempted Saudi and Omani suzerainty.
+By the 19th century, with pearling becoming a major economic activity, piracy became rampant in the gulf, prompting British intervention.
+Local sheikhdoms formed a pact with the United Kingdom to create the Trucial States, a British protectorate that was effectively shielded from attempted Saudi and Omani suzerainty.
 The Trucial States remained under British influence until full independence as the United Arab Emirates in 1971.
 Zayed bin Sultan Al Nahyan, ruler of Abu Dhabi and the country's first president (1971–2004), oversaw rapid development of the Emirates by investing revenues from newly found oil into healthcare, education, and infrastructure.

-The UAE is considered a middle power in global affairs; Dubai serves as an international hub of finance, tourism, and commerce.
+The United Arab Emirates is considered a middle power in global affairs; Dubai serves as an international hub of finance, tourism, and commerce.
 Only 11% of the population are native Emiratis; the vast majority of inhabitants are expatriates and migrant workers, most of whom are from South Asia.
-The United Arab Emirates has the world's seventh-largest oil reserves and seventh-largest natural gas reserves.
-The country has the most diversified economy among the members of the Gulf Cooperation Council (GCC), having become less reliant on natural resources in the 21st century and increasingly focusing on tourism and business.
-The UAE is a member of the United Nations, Arab League, Organisation of Islamic Cooperation, OPEC, Non-Aligned Movement, World Trade Organization, and BRICS; it is also a dialogue partner of the Shanghai Cooperation Organisation.
+The UAE has the world's seventh-largest oil reserves and seventh-largest natural gas reserves.
+The UAE has the most diversified economy among the members of the Gulf Cooperation Council (GCC), having become less reliant on natural resources in the 21st century and increasingly focusing on tourism and business.
+The UAE is a member of the United Nations, Arab League, Organisation of Islamic Cooperation, Non-Aligned Movement, World Trade Organization, and BRICS; it is also a dialogue partner of the Shanghai Cooperation Organisation.

-The Federal Supreme Council, made up of the seven ruling emirs, is the highest state authority; it jointly appoints one member as federal president, who appoints a prime minister, who in turn forms and leads the cabinet.
+The Federal Supreme Council, made up of the seven ruling emirs, is the highest state authority.
+It jointly appoints one member as federal president, who appoints a prime minister, who forms and leads the cabinet.
 The UAE is an authoritarian state but generally liberal by regional standards.
 It ranks highly in several social indicators such as housing, healthcare, education and personal safety, as well as the highest regionally in the Human Development Index.
 Human rights organisations consider the UAE substandard on human rights, ranking low in the human freedom index due to reports of government critics being imprisoned and tortured, families harassed by the state security apparatus, and cases of forced disappearances.
 Individual rights such as the freedoms of assembly, association, expression, and the freedom of the press are severely repressed.